-- Don't under any circumstances allow members of the public to communicate with you during the Committee's proceedings (orally or in writing) other than through the scheme for public speaking, as this may give the appearance of bias. - Do ensure that you comply with the Council's procedures in respect of public speaking, as set out in the Appendix to this Code.
+- Don't allow members of the public to communicate with you during the Committee's proceedings (orally or in writing) other than through the scheme for public speaking, as this may give the appearance of bias. - Do ensure that you comply with the Council's procedures in respect of public speaking.